Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 Testing has shown this method to be excellent, both in terms of accuracy and quality of outputs.

 I will be working with priority/insertion as part of testing for Featherlite, and may deviate from this system.
 I will include that information under [Featherlite](#21-featherlite-testing).

+_Update (June 24, 2021):_ Changing insertion/priority under featherlite appears to be unnecessary in my use case (non-human non-standard race and characters).
+These settings appear to be very effective.
+I am not likely to attempt to test new settings in the near future.

 **Older information:**